urchade/GLiNER/README.md

 - [ ] Decoding: allow a span to have multiple labels, eg: "Cristiano Ronaldo" is both a "person" and "football player"
 - [ ] Dynamic thresholding (in ```model.predict_entities(text, labels, threshold=0.5)```): allow the model to predict more entities, or less entities, depending on the context.
 Actually, the model tend to predict less entities where the entity type or the domain are not well represented in the training data.
 - [ ] Train with EMAs (Exponential Moving Averages) or merge multiple checkpoints to improve model robustness (see [this paper](https://openreview.net/forum?id=tq_J_MqB3UB))
-- [ ] Extend the model to relation extraction but need dataset with relation annotations.
-Our preliminary work [ATG](https://github.com/urchade/ATG).

 ## 👨‍💻 Model Authors